Rowing Coach Graves 1998-2013

 Apparently, so is the Texas athletic department.

-When they brought in O’Neill for an interview, they told him they wanted his experience and leadership and they wanted the program to excel.
-And to O’Neill, who had led Cal to two NCAA team titles and four NCAA individual event titles in 16 seasons, it was too enticing to pass on.
+When they interviewed O’Neill, they told him they wanted his experience and leadership and that they wanted the program to excel.
+For O’Neill, who had led Cal to two NCAA team titles and four NCAA individual event titles in 16 seasons, this was too enticing to pass on.

 “Cal finished second or third for seven years in a row, and I really felt I had taken the program as far as I was going to be able to take it,” he said.

-According to O’Neill, Texas athletic director Chris Plonsky told him the university wanted to take the rowing program to a new level.
+According to O’Neill, Texas athletic director Chris Plonsky told him the university wanted to elevate the rowing program.

-Texas is investing time and assets is in taking rowing to the Next Level
+Texas is investing time and assets in taking rowing to the Next Level

 “They made it clear.
-They said, ‘We want to be really good at this sport and we are prepared to do what we have to do to get there.’
+They said, ‘We want to be really good at this sport, and we are prepared to do what we must do to get there.’
 For a rowing coach, when we’re always fighting and scraping to get things, to hear we want to be really good and we have to invest in the program, that’s awesome.

 “Maybe sometimes, you just want something different,” O’Neill said.
 “Yes, it’s the same job at a different place, but when I think of the potential of the Texas program and having the backing and support of a big-time athletic department like Texas, I think the potential of doing something really amazing is there.”